Judy Gresham BA(Hons) MBACP. Counsellor & Psychotherapist in South Bucks

 Taking the Next Step

-If you would like to explore whether Counselling is right for you at this time, please do not hesitate to contact me by phone , text, or email using the details on this page .
-I will then get in touch with you to discuss briefly what is prompting you to seek counselling, answer any immediate questions you have, and then make an appointment for an 'Initial Assessment' which will go through your issues in more detail, and give an opportunity to see if we are the right 'fit' for working together.
+If you would like to explore whether Counselling is right for you at this time, please do not hesitate to contact me by phone , text , or email using the details on this page.
+I will then get in touch with you to discuss briefly what is prompting you to seek counselling, answer any immediate questions you have, and then - if you are happy to - we can make an appointment for an 'Initial Assessment' which will go through your issues in more detail, and give an opportunity to see if we are the right 'fit' for working together.

 Following this, we can arrange a number of weekly sessions for you.
 From time to time our work can be reviewed and either extended or brought to an agreed ending as desired.